certainlyakey/hammerspoon-config/README.md

 See [`window-manipulation.lua`](https://github.com/certainlyakey/hammerspoon-config/blob/main/window-manipulation.lua) for usage and [`windows-spaces.lua`](https://github.com/certainlyakey/hammerspoon-config/blob/main/utils/windows-spaces.lua).

-### Move the window under the mouse or resize the focused window by holding Fn
+### Move the window under the mouse or resize the focused window by holding Fn + other modifiers

 Hold `Fn` and move the mouse to move the topmost standard non-expanded window under the pointer without focusing it.
 Hold left `Shift` while moving to constrain movement horizontally or vertically.
 Hold `Fn` + `Ctrl` and move the mouse to resize the focused window from the corner closest to the pointer.
 Apps can be excluded by bundle ID with `excludedAppBundleIDs`.